nuclio/community/design-proposals/new-data-binding.md

 `TBD`

-Create, Del, Update, and Send use the base response interface
+Create, Del, Update, and Publish use the base response interface

 ## Table